aditikashi23/recipes-analysis/README.md

-# Hold On, Let Me Cook: An Analysis of a Recipes and Ratings Dataset
+# Hold On, Let Me Cook: Wait, How Long Will This Recipe Take?

 by Aditi Kashi (adikashi@umich.edu) and Anish Kudupudi (kudupudi@umich.edu)